-The basic principle behind most low-end consumer printers pricing method is, the more affordable the printer, the more expensive the consumables.
+The basic principle behind most low-end consumer printer pricing methods is, the more affordable the printer, the more expensive the consumables.

 Since buying a printer is only a one-time purchase, companies can sell the machines at a profit loss.

-Where they make the profit is through selling the ink cartridges.
+Where they make a profit is through selling the ink cartridges.
 To keep the machines affordable, companies increase the pricing of the ink cartridge.

-It is highly recommended to buy the ink cartridges from your printer manufacturer.
+It is highly recommended to buy ink cartridges from your printer manufacturer.